Hendra Setiawan: 2009–2012: Asian Games champion, splitting up with Kido

 In 2012, apart from competing with Kido in the men's doubles, Setiawan also played in the mixed doubles with new partner Vita Marissa.
-Setiawan and Marissa started their debut in Europe tour in February-March, but gave undesiring results after losing in the early rounds at the German, All Angland and Swiss Opens.
+Setiawan and Marissa started their debut in Europe tour in February–March, but gave undesiring results after losing in the early rounds at the German, All England and Swiss Opens.
 His best achievements with Marissa were reaching the quarter-finals at the Singapore Open.
 In men's doubles, Setiawan and Kido clinched the men's doubles title at the Australia and Singapore Open.
 However, they did not obtain enough points to compete at the 2012 Summer Olympics in London.
-Setiawan then splitted up with Kido at the end of 2012.
+Setiawan then split up with Kido at the end of 2012.
 Later, Setiawan decided to rejoin the Indonesia national training center, and paired up with a new partner, Mohammad Ahsan, which he had previously been paired with in team competitions and international tournaments.
 They made their individual event debut at the Denmark Open, and finished as the semi-finalists after being defeated by Shin Baek-cheol and Yoo Yeon-seong of Korea.